 My sincere thanks to everyone who has taken the time to add their Guestbook comments.
-The comments on this page were imported from my old site, which was on a different format, and required a form to be completed and submitted.
-This site follows the normal blog format, so feel free to have your say in the comments box.
+The comments on this page were imported from my original site, established in 2007.
+Unfortunately, having been overwhelmed with spam, I have had to disable comments.

 Here is what some visitors had to say:

 Alisha, Ca, United States. – I thought your website was very cute.
 I’m planning on going to scotland in the next couple of years.
 I cannot wait!
 Thanks!

 Katrina Martin, Miami FL, United States. – Wow!
 What a great site.
 Scotland is my dream vacation destination.
 I love castles.
 I’ve been saving for years for this grand vacation of mine and it will be next year.

 William Wood, Augusta Georgia, United States. – Enjoyed the site.
 I am an american with Scottish heritage.
 I hope to visit her soon.

 June, Port Ludlow, WA, United States. – I’m from Airdrie but have lived in the US these past 40+ years.
 Your site had me laughing.
 Thank you!
 Sending friends to it…

 Tammy, United States. – My dream is to visit Scotland some day.
 I hope to go to the Highland Games and to Edinburgh.
 Love your site!